Pakistani actresses hit back at 'being used to honey trap politicians' allegations

 Pakistani actresses are not keeping quiet at character assassination allegations.
 This is in response to an allegation slapped by a retired Pakistan Army officer on actresses of the country being used as “honey traps”.

-“Character assassination is the worst form of humanity and sin” says Pakistani actress Sajal Ali in response to an allegation slapped by a retired Pakistan Army officer, Adil Raja, on actresses of the country being used as “honey traps”.
-In a YouTube video, Adil raja claimed that some of the country’s female actors were used by the military to trap politicians.
+“Character assassination is the worst form of humanity and a sin,” says Pakistani actress Sajal Ali in response to an allegation slapped by retired Pakistan Army officer, Adil Raja, on actresses of the country being used as “honey traps”.
+In a YouTube video, Adil Raja claimed that some of the country’s female actors were used by the military to trap politicians.
 He did not name the actors in the video but did give out their initials.
 According to the internet, he was talking about some A-listers like Sajal Ali, Mahira Khan, Kubra Khan, and Mehwish Hayat.

 It is very sad that our country is becoming morally debased and ugly; character assassination is the worst form of humanity and sin.— Sajal Ali (@Iamsajalali) January 2, 2023

-"Apko lagta hai ke koi random log Mujhe pe behte bithaye ungli uthayenge Aur main chup behtoongi toh apki soch hai.
-So Mr Adil Raja before you start to heap allegations upon people have some proof first,” she added.
+"Apko lagta hai ke koi random log mujhpe behte bithaye ungli uthayenge aur main chup behtoongi toh apki soch hai (If you think I will not raise my voice against random people throwing baseless allegations against me, then you are wrong).
+So Mr Adil Raja before you start to heap allegations upon people, have some proof first,” she added.

 ‘Ms Marvel’ actress Mehwish Hayat also spoke against the “baseless” allegations and asked for this to stop.
 On Instagram, she wrote, "Shame on you for spreading baseless allegations and insinuations about someone you know nothing about and even bigger shame on people who blindly believe this bullshit.
 But this stops and it stops now!
 I will not allow anyone to defame my name in this way anymore.”